Anahita: Parsa, Elam, and Media

 In the 2nd century CE, the center of the cult in Parsa (Persia proper) was at Staxr (Istakhr).
 There, Anahita continued to be venerated in her martial role and it was at Istakhr that Sasan, after whom the Sasanid dynasty is named, served as high priest.
 Sasan's son, Papak, likewise a priest of that temple, overthrew the King of Istakhr (a vassal of the Arsacids), and had himself crowned in his stead.
 "By this time (the beginning of the 3rd century), Anāhita's headgear (kolāh) was worn as a mark of nobility", which in turn "suggests that she was goddess of the feudal warrior estate."
 Ardashir (r.
 226-241 CE) "would send the heads of the petty kings he defeated for display at her temple."

 During the reign of Bahram I (r.
 272-273 CE), in the wake of an iconoclastic movement that had begun at about the same time as the shrine cult movement, the sanctuaries dedicated to a specific divinity were – by law – disassociated from that divinity by removal of the statuary and then either abandoned or converted into fire altars.
 So also the popular shrines to Mehr/Mithra which retained the name Darb-e Mehr – Mithra's Gate – that is today one of the Zoroastrian technical terms for a fire temple.
 The temple at Istakhr was likewise converted and, according to the Kartir inscription, henceforth known as the "Fire of Anahid the Lady."
 Sasanid iconoclasm, though administratively from the reign of Bahram I, may already have been supported by Bahram's father, Shapur I (r.
 241-272 CE).
 In an inscription in Middle Persian, Parthian and Greek at Ka'ba of Zoroaster, the "Mazdean lord, ..., king of kings, ..., grandson of lord Papak" (ShKZ 1, Naqsh-e Rustam) records that he instituted fires for his daughter and three of his sons.
 His daughter's name: Anahid.
 The name of that fire: Adur-Anahid.

 Naqsh-e Rustam investiture of Narseh (r.
-293–302), in which the Sasanian king (second from right) receives the ring of kingship from Anahita (right).
+293–302), in which the Sasanian king (second from right) receives the ring of kingship from a female figure often identified as Anahita (right).

 Notwithstanding the dissolution of the temple cults, the triad Ahura Mazda, Anahita, and Mithra (as Artaxerxes II had invoked them) would continue to be prominent throughout the Sasanid age, "and were indeed (with Tiri and Verethragna) to remain the most popular of all divine beings in Western Iran."
 Moreover, the iconoclasm of Bahram I and later kings apparently did not extend to images where they themselves are represented.
 At an investiture scene at Naqsh-e Rustam, Narseh (r.
-293-302 CE) is seen receiving his crown from a female divinity identified as Anahita.
+293-302 CE) is seen receiving his crown from a female divinity identified as Anahita (although this identification is a matter of debate).
 Narseh, like Artaxerxes II, was apparently also very devoted to Anahita, for in the investiture inscription at Paikuli (near Khaniqin, in present-day Iraq), Narseh invokes "Ormuzd and all the yazatas, and Anahid who is called the Lady."